 - Backpacking Sleeping Bags: We have a wide range of bags available, all lightweight and designed for backpacking use.
 Bags range from heavier fill (for those who need more insulation to keep warm) to lighter weight models.
 All bags are high quality.

-- Foam Sleeping Pads: These standard pads make sleeping in the backcountry a lot more comfortable.
+- Sleeping Pads: These standard pads make sleeping in the backcountry a lot more comfortable.
 Fold them up for a soft seat around the campfire.

 - Olicamp Kinetic Backpacking Stoves and Cook kits: Lightweight titanium stove includes a pot, lid, and utensils.